 “You have 0 messages”

 She let out a long, labored sigh, and massaged her temples.
 There were a million and one things to worry about, she just didn’t know where to start…Ice cream sounded like a pretty good place.

 Her condo was small, even for city standards, which meant a short walk from the sitting room to the kitchen.
 It also meant the shards of glass scattered on the carpet underneath her shattered fire escape window were hard to ignore.
-Even if she managed to step around that, the breeze from the chili night outside could not be avoided.
+Even if she managed to step around that, the breeze from the chilly night outside could not be avoided.

 Whoever had broken into her modest, pink-walled flat had since fled, trespassing only long enough to intimidate, while simultaneously lowering the value of the apartment she would now be surely forced to sell.
 Peter made that perfectly clear.
 And now that she was branded the psych who leaked Metro City’s heroes’ darkest secrets, it was doubtful she would ever be hired anywhere ever again.

 And still, his face was in her head.
 Those brown eyes, that perfect smile.
 His soft hands.
 His laugh.
 That beautiful, sweet-talking asshole had really gotten her good.
 Five months of dating, long enough for her to let her guard down and believe that she might have actually found an awesome guy to experience life with.
 Five months until she found out it was all a ploy.
 That the man of her dreams was a reporter out for dirt on Metro City’s most popular topic of conversation.
 The Heroes.

 Like every other man in her life; he came, ripped her world apart, and went merrily on his way.